Technician applying garage door lubricant to hinges and rollers

 1. Springs and Bearing Plates

 Spray a light coat of lubricant along the torsion springs (located above the door).
 These springs lift and lower the door, and lubrication helps them operate smoothly.
-Pro Tip: Also lubricate the bearing plates on each end of the spring shaft.
+Pro tip: also lubricate the bearing plates on each end of the spring shaft.
+If a spring looks rusted, gapped or worn rather than just dry, see our garage door spring replacement service instead of lubricating it further.

 2. Hinges